 Media-ting a Hangout (Thank you @HJ_DeWaard)

-Download your preferred Zoom Client to participate in Live Learning Canada’s live streaming programs.
+Download your preferred Zoom Client to participate in Streamable Learning’s live streaming educational programs.
 There is no cost to you or your District.
 Alternatively, when users click on their first live stream link they will be prompted to download the zoom client.
 Zoom offers users a variety of plans, including a free Basic Personal Meeting Room.
 The Basic plan provides users with a meeting room that hosts up to 100 people, with a 40 minute time limit on meetings, an unlimited number of meetings as well as online support.

 K-12 District Platforms